Child Support Actions Between Two Different States

 One of the most difficult situations in life comes when parents of a child or children separate.
 Whatever led to the breaking of the relationship, if you are the parent with custody you must ensure that you get proper compensation for the support of your children.
 Enforcing child support orders can be difficult between two different states or even if your former spouse or partner lives in Nevada.
 But if you or your partner moves to another jurisdiction, your situation can grow even more complex, especially if support payments fall behind.
-I am a Las Vegas Child Support Lawyer.
+I am a Las Vegas Family Lawyer.
 I can help make sure your child keeps getting the assistance he or she needs.

 If a support-enforcement agency receives a request from an agency of the same type in another state, they are compelled to assist.
 Certain forms and information will change hands, electronically or otherwise, and the process begins.
 Information supplied will be how late payments are, how much has built up over time, where the indebted person may now reside.
 Whoever owes the obligation will then have a bond put up in order to ensure their appearance in court.
 If a jurisdiction believes the Obligor might flee, means can be taken to ensure that doesn’t happen.
 This also holds if the person moves to a foreign country.
 If it becomes necessary we can withhold income through their employer.
 You have rights under the Uniform Interstate Family Support Act and I can help you.